DDT5/snip1155-reference-impl/README.md

 * `minters` are specific to each token_id.
 They MUST be able to mint incremental fungible tokens of existing token_ids if the token_id configuration allows this.
 They MUST NOT be able to mint the initial token balances.
 Minters of a given token_id can change the public and private metadata if the token_config of the token_id allows this (applies to both fungible tokens and nfts).
 Minters MUST NOT be able to mint additional non-fungible tokens of existing token_ids.

 ## NFT vs fungible tokens
-Curators MUST have the option to set public metadata and and private metadata for a token_id.
+Curators MUST have the option to set public metadata and private metadata for a token_id.
 Minters of a specific token_id SHOULD be able to change metadata if the configuration allows them to.
 An NFT owner MUST be able to change the metadata if the token_id configuration allows it to.

 Private metadata of an NFT MUST NOT be viewable by any address, other than the owner's address or addresses that have been given permission to[^1].
 The base standard implementation allows any owner of a fungible token to view private metadata of the fungible `token_id`, but different rules MAY be implemented in additional specifications.